 7. First Thought Theirs, Second Thought Yours

 We are not responsible for the thoughts that got downloaded into our minds.
 It’s not our fault that we were born into a culture that is obsessed with thinness, fitness and perfection.
-So when a painful body image thought pops up in your mind, you are not to blame.
-Nobody says to themselves, In five minutes, I am going to compare myself to someone else, think I am fat and disgusting and feel horrible the rest of the afternoon.
+When a painful body image thought pops up in your mind, you are not to blame.
+Nobody decides: five minutes from now, I am going to compare myself to someone else, think I am unacceptable and feel horrible the rest of the afternoon.
 Bad body image thoughts are like the automatic pop-ups on a computer.
 We are not responsible for them.
 But we can get better at catching and deleting them, rather than getting lost in them.
 This part is your responsibility.
 You can’t necessarily stop negative body thoughts from popping up, but you get to decide what to do once you become aware of them.